Records: Aaron Hernandez was member of Bloods street gang

-A death report released Friday lists the Bloods under Hernandez’s “gang profile” and says Hernandez was once disciplined for having “STG” paraphernalia.
-In prison, “STG” stands for Security Threat Group,” a euphemism for gangs.
+A death report released Friday lists the Bloods under Hernandez’s gang profile and says Hernandez was disciplined for having “STG” paraphernalia.
+In prison, “STG” stands for Security Threat Group, a euphemism for gangs.

-The Bloods is a violent gang that started in California but made its way across the country to the East Coast and now claims to have thousands of members.

-The former New England Patriots tight end was found hanging from a bed sheet in his cell on April 19 in a maximum-security prison in Massachusetts, where he was serving a life sentence for a 2013 murder.
-His suicide came just five days after he was acquitted in a 2012 double slaying.
+Hernandez, a former New England Patriots tight end, was found April 19 hanging from a bed sheet in his cell in a maximum-security prison, where he was serving a life sentence for a 2013 murder.
+His suicide came days after he was acquitted in a 2012 double slaying.

+In the handwritten note, Hernandez calls Shayanna Jenkins Hernandez a “true angel” and “the definition of God’s love.”
+He urges her to “tell my story fully, but never think anything besides how much I love you.”

+The excerpts were included in a filing prosecutors made as part of their opposition to a motion by Hernandez’s appellate attorneys to vacate his conviction under a state legal principle that says convictions can be erased if a defendant dies before his appeal is heard, as Hernandez did.
+A judge has scheduled a hearing Tuesday.

-The report says that while Hernandez was housed in a Bristol County jail awaiting trial in the 2013 case, he was disciplined for five violations, including threatening to kill a corrections officer and his family; submitting a urine sample that tested positive for Neurontin, an anti-epileptic drug that is also used as a painkiller; committing an aggravated assault; refusing to obey a direct order; and possessing gang paraphernalia.
+The documents released by Early say that while Hernandez was housed in a Bristol County jail awaiting trial in the 2013 case he was disciplined for five violations: threatening to kill a correction officer and his family; submitting a urine sample that tested positive for a painkiller; committing an aggravated assault; refusing to obey an order; and possessing gang paraphernalia.

-Interviews with inmates show Hernandez was excited about his acquittal in a 2012 double slaying and did not appear to have thoughts of suicide.
+Interviews with inmates show Hernandez was excited about his acquittal in the double slaying and didn’t appear to have thoughts of suicide.

 “They stated that he was positive and even happily emotional, which was not usual of Hernandez,” the Department of Correction report states.

-An inmate who claimed to be one of Hernandez’s closest friends said he was shocked by Hernandez’s suicide because he seemed so upbeat after his acquittal.
+An inmate friend said he was shocked by Hernandez’s suicide because he seemed so upbeat after his acquittal.

 “Since Friday’s verdict he had been talking about the NFL and going back to play even if it wasn’t with the Pats,” the inmate said, according to the report.
 “He talked about his daughter and spending time with her.”

-The state police report said Hernandez wrote “John 3:16,” a reference to a Bible verse, in ink on his forehead and in blood on the wall of his cell.
+The state police report said Hernandez wrote “John 3:16,” a reference to a Bible verse, in ink on his forehead and in blood on a cell wall.
 The verse says: “For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”

 A Bible was nearby, open to John 3:16, with the verse marked by a drop of blood.